mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 The HDMI dongle was delivering the video stream in `MJPG` format! uStreamer's hardware-assisted encoding was fast, but it was totally unnecessary since modern browsers can render Motion JPEG natively.

-We adjusted uStreamer to skip the re-encode and just pass through the video stream.
+We adjusted uStreamer to skip the re-encode and just pass through the video stream as-is.

 {{<img src="tinypilot-latency.jpg" maxWidth="700px" alt="Photo showing 200ms of latency after eliminating re-encode step" caption="Skipping the extra re-encode step on the Pi reduced latency from 600 ms down to 200 ms.">}}